UVA Logo

 Website:virginia.edu

-UVA (The University of Virginia) is a public research university located in Charlottesville, Virginia.
-It has such a historical site as the Academical Village, which UNESCO lists as a World Heritage Site.
+UVA (The University of Virginia) is a public research university in Charlottesville, Virginia.
+It has a historical site, the Academical Village, which UNESCO lists as a World Heritage Site.
 The university is famous for its secret societies, code of honor, legendary foundations, and sports teams called Cavaliers.
 They lead the Atlantic Coast Conference in the men’s NCAA Championships and ranked second in the women’s.
-Moreover, this is a very ancient university, since it was founded more than two hundred years ago – in 1819.
-Its founder is Thomas Jefferson, politician, and author of the United States Declaration of Independence.
+Moreover, this is a very ancient university, founded over two hundred years ago in 1819.
+Its founder was Thomas Jefferson, a politician and author of the United States Declaration of Independence.

 Meaning and History